-Image: Ella Dorton, Journey To The Centre Of The Couch (Couches & Other Good Ideas), courtesy of Humber Street Gallery and the artist 2019.
+Image: Ella Dorton, Journey to the Centre of the Couch (Couches & Other Good Ideas).
+Courtesy of Humber Street Gallery and the artist, 2019. ©Jules Lister

 Hull-based artist Ella Dorton expands her fabric collage-based practice with her first major project at Humber Street Gallery.